halfmanhalftaco/irixboot/README.md

 These settings are found at the top of `Vagrantfile`.
 Edit them to suit your environment.

+Set this to the version of IRIX you are installing.
+You must create a subdirectory in the `irix` directory with the same name:

 ```
-irixversion = '6.5.22'
+irixversion = '6.5'
 ```

-Set this to the version of IRIX you are installing.
-You must create a subdirectory in the `irix` directory with the same name.
+These should be obvious - the network parameters for the target SGI machine:

 ```
 clientname = 'indy'
 clientip = '192.168.42.100'
 clientether = '08:00:69:CA:FE:42'
 ```

-These should be obvious - the network parameters for the target SGI machine.
+These are the common network parameters for your subnet:

 ```
 domain = 'sgi.halfmanhalftaco.com'
 netmask = '255.255.255.0'
 ```

-These are the common network parameters for your subnet.
+This is the network configuration for the server VM. the `bridgenic` parameter is the interface name for the NIC (on your host machine - not in the VM) that is connected to the network your target is on.
+Since interface names can vary wildly between operating systems, you can list your system's interfaces as seen by VirtualBox with `VBoxManage list bridgedifs` - the `Name` parameter is the one it expects.

 ```
 hostip = '192.168.42.5'
-bridgenic = 'Intel(R) Ethernet Connection (2) I219-V - VLAN : LAN'
+bridgenic = 'eth0'
 ```
-This is the network configuration for the server VM. the `bridgenic` parameter is the interface name for the NIC (on your host machine - not in the VM) that is connected to the network your target is on.

-NOTE: This VM starts a BOOTP server that will listen to broadcast traffic on your network segment.
+NOTE: This VM starts a BOOTP server that will listen to broadcast traffic on your network.
 It is configured to ignore anything but the target system but if you have another DHCP/BOOTP server on the LAN segment the queries from the SGI hardware may get answered by your network's existing DHCP server which will cause problems.
-You may want to temporarily disable DHCP/BOOTP if you are running it on your LAN, configure it to not reply to queries from the SGI system, or put SGI hardware on a separate LAN segment.
+You may want to temporarily disable DHCP/BOOTP if you are running it on your LAN, configure it to not reply to queries from the SGI system, or put SGI hardware on a separate LAN (my recommendation).

 ## IRIX Install Discs

 Once you've imaged your SGI discs, you need to populate the `irix/` directory for irixboot to extract them.
 Within `irix/` should be directories with the names of the IRIX versions they contain.
 These version numbers must match what you configured earlier for the `irixversion` parameter in `Vagrantfile`.
 Within each of those directories must be subdirectories of arbitrary name, and any number of disk image files within those.
+Further levels of directory nesting are not currently supported.

 Multiple files in one subdirectory will be extracted on top of each other.
-This is useful to avoid having to `open` several distributions from the installer, since some (all?) of the disc sets can be combined (e.g. Overlays, Foundation, etc.).
+This is useful to avoid having to `open` several distributions from the `inst`, since some (all?) of the disc sets can be combined (e.g. Overlays discs combined, Foundation discs combined, etc.).

 An example hierarchy:

 * irix/
-  * 6.5.22/
+  * 6.5/
     * foundation/
 		* IRIX 6.5 Foundation 1.img
 		* IRIX 6.5 Foundation 2.img
-	* overlay/
+	* overlay30/
-		* IRIX 6.5.22 Overlay 1.img
+		* IRIX 6.5.30 Overlay 1.img
-		* IRIX 6.5.22 Overlay 2.img
+		* IRIX 6.5.30 Overlay 2.img
-		* IRIX 6.5.22 Overlay 3.img
+		* IRIX 6.5.30 Overlay 3.img
 	* nfs/
-		* ONC-NFS.img
+		* ONC-NFS for IRIX 6.5.img
-	* app/
+	* apps30/
-		* Applications Nov 2003.img
+		* IRIX 6.5.30 Applications 0806.img

 ## Booting